Rami114/Stockfighter/README.md

 See https://starfighter.readme.io/docs/list-stocks-on-venue for responses and more info.

 ### account_orders(venue, account_id):
-R all the orders placed by your account.
+Returns all the orders placed by your account.

 ``` python
 venue = "ABCD"